Motorbike-specific socks – an often overlooked piece of kit that’s worth a second thought!

 The big toe in particular, if not kept trimmed, will rub a hole through your fancy socks and eventually through the GoreTex lining of your boot.

-Like with a lot of the socks on our list, it’s best to avoid letting the velcro straps from your boot touch your socks.
+Like with many of the socks on our list, it’s best to avoid letting the velcro straps from your boot touch your socks.
 This can result in thread pulling or balling.

 Best Motorbike Socks Reviews